Nava-s/TimeSeries-Forecasting/README.md

    - **Version 2:** Focused on a more streamlined approach, incorporating only the holiday dataset and removing outliers.

 2. **Feature Engineering:**
-   - **Version 1:** Included detailed processing of holiday data, outlier removal, and additional features related to time and vacations.
+   - **Version 1:** Included detailed processing of holiday data, no outlier removal, and additional features related to time and vacations.
-   - **Version 2:** Simplified feature set by retaining only the most relevant features based on correlation.
+   - **Version 2:** Simplified feature set by retaining only the most relevant features based on correlation and removed outliers.

 3. **Model Changes:**
    - **Version 1:** Used Lasso Regression.